syedtasavour/GlobalXchange/README.md

 The app is designed to allow users to convert amounts between different currencies.
 It features a user-friendly interface where users can input an amount, select currencies, and view the conversion results.

+## 🌟 Show Your Support
+If you found this project helpful, give it a ⭐️!

 ## API Integration

 The application uses a currency conversion API to fetch up-to-date exchange rates.
 The API endpoint follows a pattern where the selected currency is dynamically injected into the URL to retrieve its corresponding data.